-Figure 2: Westgold's Murchison Operations
+Figure 2 - Westgold's extensive Murchison assets extending from Cue to Meekatharra

-Big Bell Overview
+Big Bell - Overview

-The Big Bell mine has produced ≈3.0M oz of gold at greater than 4,000oz per vertical metre.
+The Big Bell mine has produced +2.9M oz of gold.

-Mining at Big Bell commenced in the early 1920's as an underground mine.
+Mining at Big Bell commenced in the early 1920's as a shaft mine and glory hole-type open pit.
 The current open pit void was excavated between April 1989 and 1993 with a portal cut in late 1993 by previous operators to provide underground access.
-The modern underground mine commenced in 1994, was closed in June 2003 with the sub-level cave operations (SLC) re-started by Westgold in mid-2016.
+The modern underground mine commenced in 1994, was closed in June 2003 and restarted by Westgold in mid-2016.